ubclaunchpad/LP-website/handbook/tools/github.md

 One of the most important activies you'll participate in as a member of Launch Pad is **reviewing pull requests**, as it is a core part of collaborating on projects in a systematic manner.
 A review typically involves looking at the changes in a pull request and leaving *any* sort of comment.
 Pull requests are the perfect place to:

-* ❓ **ask questions** about something you don't understand or are unsure about (both as a reviewer, and as the creator of a pull request!)
+* ❓ **Ask questions** about something you don't understand or are unsure about (both as a reviewer, and as the creator of a pull request!)
-* 💭 **raise suggestions** about a possible improvement to the change
-* 💡 **learn** how to implement features - since pull requests often have a single purpose, it's a good way to see what changes are required to do something
+* 💡 **Learn** how to implement features - since pull requests often have a single purpose, it's a good way to see what changes are required to do something.
+You will learn new things from how your peers write code and you will be more aware of how to write code that is easier for your reviewers to understand.
+* 💭 **Raise suggestions** about a possible improvement to the change - receiving such feedback can give you valuable insight into aspects of a change that you hadn’t considered, and being a reviewer gives you the ability to share knowledge you have that others do not.
+Every person, regardless of experience level, has both something to learn and something to contribute!
-* 📝 **record** why changes are made - you can go through a repository's history to find pull requests associated with a file to better understand why things are the way things are
+* 📝 **Record** why changes are made - you can go through a repository's history to find pull requests associated with a file to better understand why things are the way things are.
+Writing a good PR description (and commit messages) also develops your technical communication skills.
-* 👏 **support and celebrate** your teammates' hard work by showing that you've looked at their changes and appreciate their contributions!
+* 👏 **Support and celebrate** your teammates' hard work by showing that you've looked at their changes and appreciate their contributions!

+For more details, the [Sourcegraph company handbook](https://about.sourcegraph.com/handbook/engineering/code_reviews#why-do-we-require-peer-code-reviews) has an excellent section on why the company requires pull request reviews - it covers rationale common in the industry.

 ![example review](./img/github_review.png)